 [ more Top-10 Lists ]

-Australia does not have the history of many other countries, but there are still many interesting historic towns with buildings from early settlers and the gold mining period.
+Australia does not have the long history of developed cities like many other countries, but there are still many interesting historic towns dating back to the early settlers and the gold mining period.

-This list is our own personal top-ten Historic Towns we have seen in our travels around Australia, mostly from our 2008 around Australia trip.
+This list is our own personal Top-Ten Historic Towns we have visited in our travels around Australia, mostly from our 2008 around Australia trip.

 1. New Norcia, WA

-New Norcia is Australia’s only monastic town, meaning it is mostly composed of a monastery.
-The hotel and roadhouse are the only exceptions.
+New Norcia is Australia’s only monastic town, meaning it is mostly composed of a monastery and related buildings.
+It is just over an hour’s drive north of Perth, but when you visit here, you will feel like you are in another century.
 We liked this place so much we got married here in 2004!
-It is just over an hour’s drive north of Perth, but when you visit here, you will feel like you are in another century.
-You can just drop in for a drink at the pub, a visit to the art gallery, have a guided tour of the town, or stay overnight and take the time to explore for a bit longer.
+You can just drop in a quick stroll around the town (it is very walkable), visit the art gallery (a large collection of religious art including some by Spanish and Italian Masters), have a guided tour of the town, or stay overnight at one of the several accommodation options and take the time to explore the town for a bit longer.